-Class Participation:
+Class Participation

 Class participation scores will be based on attendance, you are expected to attend the section for which you are registered.
-Attendance will be take using iPRS, supplemented by in-person cold calling.
+Attendance will be taken using iPRS, supplemented by in-person cold calling.
 Please note that indicating that you are in attendance when you are not physically in the classroom is dishonest, and will be treated as academic misconduct.

-I will begin counting attendance on the 19th of February (i.e. after the end of the add/drop period), but we will use the attendance app in class each day to ensure that all students understand how the app works.
+I will begin counting attendance on the 18th of February (i.e. after the end of the add/drop period), but we will use iPRS in class each day to ensure that all students understand how it works, and to facilitate interactive learning.
 In the grading scheme above, the 16% awarded based on class participation will be allocated as follows: